 The 2007 Economy in Review

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 NPR's Jim Zarroli looks back at the year's economic news.

-There was the conference call last summer when Angelo Mozilo, chairman of the mortgage giant Countrywide Financial, had to explain to nervous shareholders just how bad the business climate had gotten.
+JIM ZARROLI: There was the conference call last summer when Angelo Mozilo, chairman of the mortgage giant Countrywide Financial, had to explain to nervous shareholders just how bad the business climate had gotten.

-Or perhaps it was that October morning when Merrill Lynch CEO, Stan O'Neal, days before losing his job, had to tell analysts that the company's subprime losses were $3 billion higher than he first thought.
+ZARROLI: Or perhaps it was that October morning when Merrill Lynch CEO, Stan O'Neal, days before losing his job, had to tell analysts that the company's subprime losses were $3 billion higher than he first thought.

 ZARROLI: Even worse, some of the titans of Wall Street, like Citigroup's Charles Prince, seemed to be in the dark about the extent of their firm's subprime investments.
 Sam Stovall, the chief investment strategist at Standard and Poor's, says that made a lot of investors nervous.

-2007 saw a big tightening of lending standards for consumers and businesses.
+ZARROLI: 2007 saw a big tightening of lending standards for consumers and businesses.
 Economist Rich Yamarone of Argus Research.

 ZARROLI: Yamarone says that's a potential problem because if companies can't borrow, business activity grinds to a halt.
 But Yamarone says the remarkable thing is that with all of these problems, the U.S. economy has still fared pretty well this year.
 The economy grew by a healthy 4.9 percent between July and October.
 The stock market has largely recovered, thanks in no small part to the Federal Reserve's decision to cut interest rates four times, and it will end the year in positive territory.
 Unemployment is still low, and Yamarone says even consumers are still spending.

 YAMARONE: The R-word that we should be thinking of here is not recession, it's resiliency.
 And everyone seems to forget about how strong and resilient the American consumer is.

-Sam Stovall of Standard and Poor's has his own way of answering that question.
+ZARROLI: Sam Stovall of Standard and Poor's has his own way of answering that question.

 STOVALL: Actually, if you wanted to think of a good way of remembering the five things that are likely to affect the markets going into 2008, it's the "Old MacDonald" song of E-I-E-I-O.

-Jim Zarroli, NPR News, New York.
+ZARROLI: Jim Zarroli, NPR News, New York.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.